DEPRESSION IN MARRIAGE

 What a husband or wife does or says in relation to a depressed spouse can either exacerbate the symptoms or help relieve them.

-What a priceless wife!
-And despite her inexperience with depression, she’s wise and sensitive in how she handles my bouts with the darkness.
-If you’re a spouse of a depression-prone person, learn from one or more of these four reactions that describe my wife.
+What a priceless gift my wife is!
+Despite her inexperience with depression, she’s wise and sensitive in how she handles my bouts with the darkness.
+If you’re a spouse of a depression-prone person, learn from these four reactions that describe my wife.

 She tells me she’s praying for me.